A Stroll Through History

 Oak Allée

-Hope Iselin, though internationally known in Thoroughbred horse racing, was also devoted to small animals.
-Near the reflecting pools on the Whiskey Road side of Hopelands is her pet cemetery where six of her beloved dogs are buried.
+Hope Iselin, renowned in Thoroughbred horse racing, cherished small animals.
+Near Hopelands’ reflecting pools on Whiskey Road lies her pet cemetery, where six beloved dogs find eternal rest, a touching tribute to her enduring love and compassion for animals of all sizes.

 Promenade Overlook – Reflecting Pool